 “The opposite of addiction is not sobriety, it is human connection.” - Johann Hari

-I view addictions as a symptom of trauma and a coping strategy rather than as a problem in itself.
-Therefore, when addressing addictions, I likely will not focus on the substances, but rather on discovering the whole person who has hidden behind the addiction.
+We view addictions as a symptom of trauma and a coping strategy rather than as a problem in itself.
+Therefore, when addressing addictions, we likely will not focus on the substances, but rather on discovering the whole person who has hidden behind the addiction.